black and white bed linen

 Q — How does certification help me sell more or export?

-A — Certification removes doubt for buyers: buyers prefer certified sources as they lower risk.
+A — Certification removes doubt for buyers: buyers prefer sources that they are confident in their production process with a lower risk of hazards.
 For export, many buyers require certification or evidence of compliance with international standards.

 Q — What markets pay best?

-A — Premium domestic processors, supermarket chains, processors for export and niche markets (organic, fair trade) pay higher prices.
-The exact market depends on product and quality.
+A — Premium domestic processors, supermarket chains, processors for export, and niche markets (organic, fair trade, GLOBALG.A.P) pay higher prices.
+The exact market depends on the product and quality.

 Safety, residues & laboratory testing